-Cultural cooperation Our two countries maintain strong relations in this area, which were institutionalized through a cooperation agreement signed in 1964.
-Our cooperation, which remains dynamic, has been characterized in recent years by the cross-celebration of the Bicentenary of Independence and by a rich programme of events “Paris-Buenos Aires Tandem” (2011).
+In this area, our two countries maintain strong relations which were institutionalized by a cooperation agreement signed in 1964 and updated via the signing of a letter of intent in February 2016 as part of the French President’s visit to Argentina.
+Our cooperation, which remains strong, has in recent years seen celebrations for the 50th anniversary of General de Gaulle’s visit to Argentina (2014), the bicentenary of Argentine independence (2016) and an extensive programme of events.
 Argentina was also the guest of honour of the Paris Book Fair in March 2014.
-In Argentina, France has a network of some of the oldest (dating back 120 years) Alliance Française teaching centres, which is also the largest worldwide with 53 establishments.
+In Argentina, France has one of the oldest (dating back 125 years) networks of Alliance Française branches, which is also the largest worldwide with 53 centres.

-Scientific cooperation While research and innovation are supported by active public policies (creation in 2007 of a Ministry of Science, Technology and Productive Innovation), France is developing very close scientific cooperation with Argentina (over 100 bilateral research projects, 300 annual missions conducted by French researchers).
-Our two countries have established partnerships in various areas: ECOS-Sud committee (researcher mobility), Bernardo Houssay Programme (mobility of young doctoral students) Saint-Exupéry (co-supervised theses), ARFITEC scholarship programme (engineer training), BEC.AR (Masters Scholarships and stays in laboratories for Argentinians).
+Research and innovation are supported by active public policies (creation in 2007 of a Ministry of Science, Technology and Productive Innovation), and France is developing very close scientific cooperation with Argentina (over 100 bilateral research projects, 300 annual visits by French researchers).
+Our two countries have established partnerships in various areas: ECOS-Sud (researcher mobility), Bernardo Houssay Programme (mobility of young doctoral students) Saint-Exupéry (co-supervised theses), ARFITEC scholarship programme (engineer training), BEC.AR (Masters Scholarships and stays in laboratories for Argentines).
 They are developing binational research teams.
-In recent years, four international laboratories, a joint international unit and two French-Argentinian centres have been set up.
-In addition, furthering the bringing closer together of French and Argentinian institutions has led to the signing of new cooperation agreements (mathematics research institutions, civil nuclear cooperation, etc.).
+In recent years, four international laboratories, a joint international unit and two French-Argentine centres have been set up.
+In addition, furthering ties between French and Argentine institutions has led to the signing of new cooperation agreements (mathematics research institutions, civil nuclear cooperation, etc.).

-University cooperation Argentina has a vast public university system, which celebrated its 400th anniversary in 2013.
-Our cooperation, which has developed for a long time in the social sciences and humanities, also extends to higher technical education and engineering.
+Argentina has a vast public university system, which celebrated its 400th anniversary in 2013.
+Our cooperation, which has long been strong in the social sciences and humanities, also extends to higher technical education and engineering.
 High-level research centres have been set up.

 Moreover, Argentina was the first South American State with which France signed a working holiday agreement, which entered into force in 2011.

-Decentralized cooperation Decentralized cooperation has developed since the first Franco-Argentine Forum was held in 2008.
-The 2nd Decentralized Cooperation Meeting between France and Argentina, which took place in Biarritz and Pau in November 2012, has also been a success.
+Decentralized cooperation has developed since the first Franco-Argentine Forum was held in 2008.
+The second Decentralized Cooperation Meetings between France and Argentina, in Biarritz and Pau in November 2012, were also a success.
 A number of active partnerships are underway on issues such as sustainable development, competitiveness clusters, vocational training, territory protection and management, tourism and cultural policy.